Set up NGINXaaS Loadbalancer for Kubernetes

 --body "{\"properties\": {\"secretText\": \"$keyValue\"}}"

-Fetch the data plane API endpoint
+Look up the NGINXaaS data plane API endpoint

 dataplaneAPIEndpoint=$(az resource show --api-version "2024-09-01-preview" --resource-type "Nginx.NginxPlus/nginxDeployments" -g "$nginxGroup" -n "$nginxName" --query properties.dataplaneApiEndpoint -o tsv)